Leland-Kwong/presentations/src/pages/functional-programming.md

 Examples of side effects include:

-* Modifying any external variable or object property (e.g., a global variable, or a variable in the parent function scope chain)
+* Mutating a variable or object property
 * Logging to the console.
 * Writing to the screen.
 * Writing to a file.